 The grade of "I," incomplete, may be given only when the completed portion of the course work is of passing quality.
 It is the student's responsibility to complete the course requirements and to see that the incomplete grade is removed from the record.
 A student may not graduate with an "I" incomplete on their transcript.
+The incomplete grade will change to an "F" when the student reaches their time limit.
 The only exception is dissertation (6V99) or thesis (5V99).

 Students may not register in a course other than 5V99, 6V99, or scientific research for which they may already carry a grade of incomplete.
 Students who receive one or more incomplete grades during a semester may have their schedule for the following semester reduced by the number of hours of "incomplete" received.
-In certain practicum-oriented and internship-based courses in the major or minor field, a grade of "Pass," "Fail," "Credit," or "Non-credit" may be given, provided the grading system for the courses has been approved by the Graduate School, and has been coordinated with the Registrar's Office prior to course offering.
+In certain practicum-oriented and internship-based courses in the major or minor field, a grade of "Pass," "Fail," "Credit," or "Non-credit" may be given, provided the grading system for the courses has been approved by the Graduate School, and has been coordinated with the Registration and Academic Records Office prior to course offering.
 Students registering for dissertation (6V99) or thesis (5V99) will receive a grade of "I" until the work is complete and the defense held.
 After which, a grade of "Credit" or "Non-credit" rather than a letter grade will be assigned.